-This interim guidance generally is applicable beginning with 2012 Forms W-2 (that is, the forms required for the calendar year 2012 that employers generally are required to furnish to employees in January 2013 and then file with the SSA).
-In addition, employers may rely on the guidance provided in this notice if they voluntarily choose to report the cost of coverage on 2011 Forms W-2, even though such reporting is not required for 2011.
+This interim guidance generally is applicable to 2012 Forms W-2 (that is, the forms required for the calendar year 2012 that employers generally are required to furnish to employees by the end of January 2013 and then file with the SSA) and Forms W-2 for later years.
+In addition, employers may rely on the guidance provided in this notice if they voluntarily report the cost of coverage on 2011 Forms W-2, even though such reporting is not required for 2011.
 This interim guidance is applicable until further guidance is issued.
 To the extent that future guidance applies the reporting requirement to additional employers or categories of employers, additional types of coverage, or otherwise applies the reporting requirement more expansively, that guidance will apply prospectively only and will not apply to any calendar year beginning within six months of the date the guidance is issued.
-See also Section IV of this notice for certain transition relief that will be extended at least through the 2012 Forms W-2.
+See also Section IV of this notice for certain transition relief that will be extended at least for the 2012 Forms W-2.

-Except as otherwise specified, the interim guidance in this section applies solely for purposes of \S 6051(a)(14) and no inference should be drawn concerning any other provision of the Code.
+Except as otherwise specified, the interim guidance in this section applies solely for purposes of § 6051(a)(14) and no inference should be drawn concerning any other provision of the Code.